zxc916684603/ecs/intl.en-US/Pricing/Pay-As-You-Go.md

 A stopped instance is in a Stopped status and has been stopped [in the ECS console](../../../../intl.en-US/User Guide/Instances/Start or stop an instance.md#) or by using the [StopInstance](../../../../intl.en-US/API Reference/Instances/StopInstance.md#) interface.
 Billing of a stopped instance varies according to the network type of the instance:

--   VPC: You can enable the [No fees for stopped instances](intl.en-US/Pricing/No fees for stopped instances (VPC-Connected).md#) feature.
+-   VPC: You can enable the [No fees for stopped instances \(VPC-Connected\)](intl.en-US/Pricing/No fees for stopped instances (VPC-Connected).md#) feature.
 When this feature is enabled, an instance is not billed when it is in a **Stopped** status.
 This feature is only available for instances, and not for other resources.

 -   Classic: An instance continues to be billed even after it is in a **Stopped** status.